Knowing how to increase fertility can really make a difference if you’ve been trying to get pregnant for a while.

 19. Go organic

-‘Keep yourself well-hydrated and cut back on alcohol,’ advises Dr Kotrotsou.
+‘Keep yourself well-hydrated,’ advises Dr Kotrotsou.
 ‘Water is best, but whole milk is also good.’

-Fat is actually an essential part of a healthy, well balanced diet.
+Fat is fine if it’s good fat.
+Fat is an essential part of a healthy, balanced diet.
 It helps the body absorb certain fat-soluable vitamins, such as A, D and E, which are important for boosting fertility.

-Try to cut down on “bad” fats which are found in red meat, dairy foods, biscuits and pastries.
+Cut down on bad fats, which are found in red meat, dairy foods, biscuits and pastries.
 Eating too much of these can raise cholesterol levels in your blood, increasing your risk of heart disease and stroke.

 24. Get some sun